Francis Drake's circumnavigation: Valparaíso and Callao

 On December 5 he viewed the small Spanish settlement of Valparaíso, a coastal town with a number of houses and a church.
 He made an assault on the town and plundered what he could find, such as valuable art treasures and the church silver.
-Its harbour contained a ship which proved the most valuable as it was full of Chilean wine, 25,000 pesos in gold and with charts of the South American coast.
+Its harbour contained a ship which proved the most valuable as it was full of Chilean wine, 25,000 pesos in gold and charts of the South American coast.
 Drake's sack of Valparaíso gave origin to the legend about Cueva del Pirata.

-Drake left and carried on Northwards up the coast.
+Drake left and carried on northwards up the coast.
 He sailed into the remote Salada Bay near Copiapó where he was able to careen his ship and assembled the Golden Hind's pinnace.
 Whilst here Drake attempted to wait for the Elizabeth to appear which would've given sufficient strength to attack Panama, the next target.
 When it became apparent that Elizabeth wasn't going to turn up, Drake sailed off once the pinnace had been completed.

 Just before they got to Callao a Spanish coaster was intercepted and captured; from the prisoners information was gained bearing news that a number of treasure ships were heading in the area.
 As a result, Drake entered Callao which was the harbour for Lima on 13 February.
 The English took the town with ease and in the harbour lay a dozen vessels which Drake ordered ransacked and run aground.
 They then questioned the inhabitants from whom they learnt that a large treasure galleon called Nuestra Señora de la Concepción, had recently departed North West towards Panama bearing a valuable cargo of silver with its final destination of Manila.
 The following day an excited Drake rushed off in pursuit with the recently built pinnace and headed to the direction where the Spanish treasure galleon was most likely to be intercepted.